jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 4 - Structuring a Web Form/1-add-labels-to-controls.md

 ## Summary

-- Progammatically associated labels is a nice quick win to improve the accessibility of online forms
+- Progammatically associated labels are a nice quick win to improve the accessibility of online forms
-- Associate a label to a form control using the `FOR` and `ID` attributes
+- Associate a label to a form control using the `for` and `id` attributes
 - Some form controls require a label and some don't